Dermott Brereton: Post-football

 After a lack of success in his returns from retirement, Brereton announced his intention to retire from elite football in 1995.
 In 1996, he returned to Frankston Rovers (now Frankston Bombers), where he had his cheekbone broken by a Dromana player in the second round of the season.
-He played a handful of games before going into retirement proper at the conclusion of the season.
+He played a handful of games before going into playing retirement proper at the conclusion of the season.

-Brereton was inducted into the Hawthorn Team of the Century as well as the Australian Football Hall of Fame.
+After his playing career, Brereton was inducted into the Hawthorn Team of the Century as well as the Australian Football Hall of Fame.
 He is also a member of the Mornington Peninsula Nepean Football League Hall of Fame.

 His desire to continue playing football actively has seen him participate in the AFL Legends Match on several occasions.
 Each time, his lack of fitness is the focus of much mirth by the commentary team.

 On 8 December 1997, he was appointed as a director of the Hawthorn Football Club and served in the role for just over eight years before retiring on 29 March 2006.
 One of the most notable incidents during his term as director was his alleged involvement in the run-up to a bench-clearing brawl between Hawthorn and Essendon in a 2004 encounter that became known as the Line in the Sand Match.
 During half-time, just before the brawl, Brereton had reportedly told Hawthorn players to "draw a line in the sand" and take a physical stand against Essendon; he denied making that particular remark, but he admitted to telling senior players "to stand up to any Essendon aggression".

+After Brereton's success in Ireland, the AFL reappointed him for the 2001 series, but in July 2001 it was reported that Brereton had notified the AFL of his intention to relinquish the job for personal reasons.

 In 2006, he began playing in the Yarra Valley Mountain District Football League with Division 1 club Woori Yallock alongside his 1995 Collingwood teammate Damian Monkhorst, kicking two goals on debut.